Program Requirements

 GLOBAL 4036Children of Immigrants: Identity and Acculturation3

-GLOBAL 4414Gender Analysis in International Affairs3
+GLOBAL 4414Gender Analysis for International Affairs3

 HISTORY 3146Topics in European History: Modern European Women3

-ITAL 4302Divergent Voices: Italian Women Writers3
+ITAL 4300Divergent Voices: Italian Women Writers3

 RELPOL 3070Islam, Gender, Sexuality3